agronholm/apscheduler/docs/userguide.rst

 The *scheduler* is the user-facing interface of the system.
 When it's running, it does two things concurrently.
 The first is processing *schedules*.
-From its *data store*, it fetches *schedules* due to be run.
-For each such schedule, it then uses the schedule's *trigger* to calculate run times up to the present.
+From its *data store*, it fetches `schedules <schedule>`_ due to be run.
+For each such schedule, it then uses the schedule's trigger_ to calculate run times up to the present.
 The scheduler then creates one or more jobs (controllable by configuration) based on these run times and adds them to the data store.

-The second role of the scheduler is running jobs.
-The scheduler asks the data store for jobs, and then starts running those jobs.
+The second role of the scheduler is running `jobs <job>`_ The scheduler asks the `data store`_ for jobs, and then starts running those jobs.
 If the data store signals that it has new jobs, the scheduler will try to acquire those jobs if it is capable of accommodating more.
 When a scheduler completes a job, it will then also ask the data store for as many more jobs as it can handle.

 By default, schedulers operate in both of these roles, but can be configured to only process schedules or run jobs if deemed necessary.
 It may even be desirable to use the